iCliniq Logo

 Introduction:

-Aortobronchial fistula is a rare yet fatal condition which if left untreated, has a high mortality rate.
-Some studies reveal that the incidence is underestimated because more than 30% of cases are diagnosed only while performing an autopsy.
-The mortality rate is high because of low suspicion and the nature of the disease wherein there is sudden massive hemoptysis that could be life-threatening.
+Aortobronchial fistula is a rare yet fatal condition that, if left untreated, has a high mortality rate.
+Some studies reveal that the incidence is underestimated because more than 30 % of cases are diagnosed only while performing an autopsy.
+The mortality rate is high because of low suspicion and the nature of the disease, wherein there is sudden massive hemoptysis that could be life-threatening.

 What Is Aortobronchial Fistula (ABF)?

-Fistulas are abnormal communication between any organ or blood vessel or any other structures.
-When it happens between an aorta and tracheobronchial tree, it is called aortobronchial fistula.
+Fistulas are abnormal communication between any organ, blood vessel or any other structure.
+When it happens between an aorta and a tracheobronchial tree, it is called an aortobronchial fistula.
 Most of the time, the communication is between the aneurysm and the bronchus wall.
-The left bronchial tree is most commonly involved as the distance between the descending aorta, and the left bronchial tree is less than the distance between the ascending and right.
+The left bronchial tree is most commonly involved, as the distance between the descending aorta and the left bronchial tree is less than the distance between the ascending and right.

 What Are the Causes?

-Earlier in the 1960s, mycotic aneurysms which are caused by tuberculosis, syphilis were the leading cause of ABF.
-It was also due to degenerative aneurysms, and postoperative pseudoaneurysms.
-Now, it is due to previous surgical graft treatment for aortic coarctation, or a chronic aortic aneurysm.
+Earlier in the 1960s, mycotic aneurysms, which are caused by tuberculosis and syphilis, were the leading cause of ABF.
+It was also due to degenerative aneurysms and postoperative pseudoaneurysms.
+Now, it is due to previous surgical graft treatment for aortic coarctation or a chronic aortic aneurysm.
 Primary aortobronchial fistula occurs very rarely in a patient who has not undergone cardiac surgery.
-In recent times, atherosclerosis and iatrogenic conditions have become the most common cause of an ABF.
+In recent times, atherosclerosis and iatrogenic conditions have become the most common cause of ABF.
 It may also be due to pseudoaneurysms, traumatic thoracic aorta injuries, and penetrating aortic ulcers.

 What Are the Symptoms of Aortobronchial Fistula?